 Year Course, WV Requirement This course covers the Reconstruction Period after the Civil War to the present.
 Emphasis is placed on America's development in the world.
 This course provides students with an understanding of the technological, social, and political changes in the United States and in the world during the 20th and 21st centuries and how these changes affect the modern world.

-Civics for the Next Generation - 12th grade
+Civics for the Next Generation - Standard and Honors, 12th grade